Smoke/Fire Add-On to your home security system

 #1.
 Motion activated cameras that send out alerts via Smartphone

-A commonly advertised product on the market is video doorbells and wireless cameras.
+Commonly advertised products on the market are video doorbells and wireless cameras.
 Many of these are available in most retail channels as well as online.
 There are professional versions of some of these products complete with professional installation and enhanced features.
 Many video doorbells often include built-in motion activated cameras that, upon detection of any activity nearby, send alerts to your smartphone or tablet.
 This often becomes a nuisance as the alerts that continually pop up on your phone or tablet all day get very old, very fast.
 I know!
 I own one of these products advertised on TV.

 My doorbell camera is convenient when there is someone at the door.
 I bought the professional upgraded version of the retail model because I wanted something better than the basic model commonly sold on TV and online.
 I am very happy with it as a doorbell.
 I love the fact that my wife does not have to physically go to the door to answer the door bell.
 We live in a gated community that has “No Soliciting” sign posted clearly at the entrance, but few salespeople pay attention to signage.
 In my city, ignoring the “No Solicitation” sign is against the law..